Hit list made by student at elementary school; parents concerned about safety

 HONEA PATH, S.C.
 (WSPA)- A student at Honea Path Elementary School is accused of making a hit list.

-The school says the teacher noticed it when the child starting writing it as their “journal assignment.”
+The school said the teacher noticed it when the child starting writing it as their “journal assignment.”

 Jessica McGaha has three kids at Honea Path Elementary.

-“We got home and I was like McKenzie what about this hit list and she was like ‘I was on it'”,” McGaha.
+“We got home and I was like McKenzie what about this hit list and she was like ‘I was on it’,” McGaha said.

 She said she wouldn’t have known about the hit list as soon as she did if her kids didn’t tell her.